lloydroc/lloydroc.github.io/content/post/c/understanding-realloc.md

 memblock3=0x5868995d72a0
 {{< / highlight >}}

-Note, that none of the `assert` statements evaluate to false.
+Note, that none of the `assert`statements will evaluate to false.

 # Details of `realloc`